Get help online

 Employment

-Services from the California Employment Development Department (EDD)
+Get help from the California Employment Development Department:

 Learn more on FEMA’s LA Fires page or view FEMA’s news updates.